 - Community and preventative health care.
 Child mortality in Chad is very high (40–50%).
 Much of this mortality is due to easily preventable diseases such as malnutrition, malaria, intestinal parasites and water-borne diseases.
 Mothers are the primary care providers for children in Chad.
 A single woman trained in health care could do much to reduce child mortality.

-Due to the nature of our current ministry in Chad, that of pioneering ministry among unreached Muslim people groups, we acknowledge that there are some concerns regarding single women serving in this mission context:
+Due to the nature of our current ministry in Chad, that of a pioneering ministry among unreached people groups, we acknowledge that there are some concerns regarding single women serving in this mission context:

-- In a Muslim society, where the rights and privileges of men are typically valued more than those of women, a single missionary woman may have reduced influence or platform from which ministry can take place.
+- In a society, where the rights and privileges of men are typically valued more than those of women, a single missionary woman may have reduced influence or platform from which ministry can take place.

-- In a Muslim society, where women’s rights are often not regarded or protected, physical safety and the security of a woman and possessions are a concern.
+- In a society, where women’s rights are often not regarded or protected, physical safety and the security of a woman and possessions are a concern.

-In view of the above, when LBIM places single women in such ministry locations, we will endeavor to take the following precautions:
+When LBIM places single women in such ministry locations, we will endeavor to take the following precautions:

 - Single women will ideally be partnered together in teams of two for the purpose of support, accountability, protection and fellowship.
 The exception to this may be a mature woman of strong character who may live alone, with the condition that she is in close geographic proximity to team members.